-Metric Weighting Threshold Target Maximum ROIC 50% 8% 10% 12% Adjusted FCF / Credit Agreement Debt 50% 13% 15% 18% Relative TSR of Peer Group Multiplier At or Below Between 25th and At or Above 25th Percentile 75th Percentiles 75 th Percentile of Peer Group of Peer Group of Peer Group Payout Opportunity (as % of Target) 40% 100% 180%
+Metric Weighting Threshold Target Maximum ROIC 50% 8% 10% 12% Adjusted FCF/Credit Agreement Debt 50% 13% 15% 18% Relative TSR of Peer Group Multiplier At or Below 25 th Percentile of Peer Group Between 25 th and 75 th Percentiles of Peer Group At or Above 75 th Percentile of Peer Group Payout Opportunity (as % of Target) 40% 100% 180%

-\ ROIC is calculated from Mylan's audited financial statements in the same manner as set forth in the reconciliations provided in Appendix A.

-\\\ Relative TSR is calculated by comparing the difference between Mylan's 30-day trailing average closing ordinary share price at the day before the beginning of the performance period and the day before the end of the performance period plus any dividends paid during the performance period against the same metric for each company in our peer group.
+- ROIC is calculated from Mylan's audited financial statements in the same manner as set forth in the reconciliations provided in Appendix B. - Adjusted FCF/Credit Agreement Debt is first calculated for each year in the performance period as the ratio of adjusted free cash flow (calculated in the same manner as for annual incentive compensation purposes) to "indebtedness" (as defined in our revolving credit agreement dated as of November 22, 2016), and the values for each year in the performance period are then averaged to determine Adjusted FCF/Credit Agreement Debt.
+Credit Agreement Debt is calculated from Mylan's audited financial statements in the same manner as set forth in the reconciliations provided in Appendix B, subject to adjustment following the end of the performance period on a pro forma basis in the event of a material acquisition of products or assets during the applicable fiscal year that has a material impact on indebtedness during the fiscal quarter in which such acquisition closes. - Relative TSR is calculated by comparing the difference between Mylan's 30-day trailing average closing ordinary share price at the day before the beginning of the performance period and the day before the end of the performance period plus any dividends paid during the performance period against the same metric for each company in our peer group.